PutuJem/PutuJem/README.md

 ### **Hello, I'm James**!

-- :airplane: I graduated in Aerospace Engineering and have 3 years experience as a Process engineer in the aviation industry.
+- 💻 I am currently working as a Junior DevOps Engineer for Sparta Global.

-- 🔭 I’m currently working as a Junior DevOps Engineer for Sparta Global.
+- ✈️ I am an Aerospace Engineering graduate and have 3 years experience as a Process engineer in the aviation industry.

-- 🌱 I’m currently learning Infrastructure as Code, in particular using tools such as ansible and terraform.
+- 🌱 I am currently learning Infrastructure as Code, in particular using tools such as ansible and terraform.

 - ⚡ Fun fact: I started running in early 2022 and since then, I have completed 6 half marathons and the London Marathon.